Shelah Cadag

-Shelah Mae Robiso Cadag is a Filipino footballer who plays as a forward for the University of Santo Tomas football team.
+Shelah Mae Robiso Cadag (born August 5, 1998) is a Filipino professional footballer who plays as a forward for Kaya–Iloilo of the PFF Women's League.
+She represents the Philippines at international level for football and futsal.

-Career
+College career

-Shelah Mae Cadag plays for the women's football team of the University of Santo Tomas (UST) which plays in the University Athletic Association of the Philippines (UAAP) and the PFF Women's League.
+Shelah Mae Cadag played for the women's football team of the University of Santo Tomas (UST) which plays in the University Athletic Association of the Philippines (UAAP) and the PFF Women's League.

 In UAAP Season 80, Cadag helped UST secure a place in the women's football final by scoring a brace in her collegiate team's second match against the De La Salle University which ended in a 5–2 win for UST.
 The UAAP Season 80 women's football final was contested by the same two teams with De La Salle winning 2–1 over UST.
 Cadag scored the sole goal for UST and was named the Best Striker for the season.

+Club career

+Kaya FC–Iloilo

+Cadag joined Kaya–Iloilo on November 5, 2022.
+She would be named the Most Valuable Player for the 2023 PFF Women's League season, where Kaya won its first ever league title.

+Loan to Odisha

+In February 15, 2024, Kaya announced that she would be loaned to Indian Women's League club Odisha until March.

 International career

 Cadag made her first appearance for the Philippines women's national football team in the first round of the 2020 AFC Women's Olympic Qualifying Tournament held in November 2018.
 The Philippines won 9–0 over Singapore on their first match in the qualifiers on November 4, 2018, where Cadag managed to score a hat-trick.
 Cadag repeated the same feat in the Philippines' 5–1 win over Mongolia on November 11.